University of Wisconsin - Madison

-Donald Downs is the Alexander Meiklejohn Professor of Political Science, Law, and Journalism at UW-Madison, and the Glenn B. and Cleone Orr Hawkins Professor of Political Science at the University.
-He is also the director and co-founder of the University’s Wisconsin Center for the Study of Liberal Democracy (2007-present).
+Donald Downs is the Alexander Meiklejohn Professor of Political Science Emeritus, and the Affiliate Professor of Law, and Journalism Emeritus at UW-Madison.
+He is also the Glenn B. and Cleone Orr Hawkins Professor of Political Science Emeritus at the University.
+In addition, he was the director and co-founder of the University’s Wisconsin Center for the Study of Liberal Democracy (2007-present).
 The Center is dedicated to instilling critical knowledge and understanding of the core principles, institutions, and processes of liberal democracies, and to the advancement of genuine intellectual diversity on campus.
-Downs is also the former director of the University’s Legal Studies Program and its Center for the Study of Law, Society, and Justice (2004-7).
-Also, He is the president (and former secretary) of the independent and non-partisan faculty group, the Committee for Academic Freedom and Rights, one of the nation’s leading campus academic freedom and free speech groups (secretary 1996-2000, president since 2000).
+Downs was also the director of the University’s Legal Studies Program and its Center for the Study of Law, Society, and Justice (2004-7).
+And he was the president (and former secretary) of the independent and non-partisan faculty group, the Committee for Academic Freedom and Rights, one of the nation’s leading campus academic freedom and free speech groups (secretary 1996-2000, president since 2000-2016).

 In 2013, Downs received the national Jeane J. Kirkpatrick Academic Freedom Award for his defense of academic freedom and freedom of thought at UW-Madison and in higher education generally.
 He is also the faculty founder and advisor to the UW-Madison chapter of the Alexander Hamilton Society, an organization dedicated to thinking about American foreign relations and international politics and the national interest.
 In 2012, the Madison chapter received the Society's award as the "Best New Chapter" in the country.